 This user manual is intended for anyone who intends to operate and configure the Thales VesseLINK[TM] system.
+It covers both the Certus 350 and the Certus 200 system operation and features.
 It, however, cannot cover all topics and advanced features.
 For questions or topics that are not covered in this manual please contact your airtime provider or Thales at www.Thalesdsi.com.